apache/usergrid/docs/data-queries/operators-and-types.md

 For example, if you create an entity with a price property with a value of 100.00, querying for 100 will return no results, since the API expected a decimal-delimited float value in your query.

-For a list of property data types for each default entities, see Default Data Entity Types.
+For a list of property data types for each default entities, see [Default Data Entities](../rest-endpoints/api-doc.html#models)s.

 <table class="usergrid-table">
     <tr>